 We have gathered the following information in response to questions about the current situation, its impacts on our creative industries, organisations and individuals, and available support.

-A State of Emergency has been declared in Victoria from 16 March to 31 May 2020, and there are a number of bans and restrictions in place in relation to non-essential activities, public and private gatherings and travel.
 As this is a dynamic and fast-moving situation, the best source of reliable, up to date information regarding current measures, restrictions and health advice is www.vic.gov.au/coronavirus.

 If you are a current funding recipient and you will not be able to deliver on your project, or your plans have been affected, please contact Creative Victoria program staff.
 We understand these are drastically changed circumstances and will provide as much flexibility as possible, including changes to deliverables, KPIs and delivery platforms